 Describe your ideal day.

 A quiet morning at home: books, movies, breakfast cheesecakes.
-The working day: the burning eyes of my team.
+The working day: the sparkling eyes of my team.
 An evening with my family and friends.

-What will you advise novice designers?
+What will you advise starting designers?
 Where to start, what to fear and avoid, how to understand, is it worth playing a candle?

 Family or career?

 Both.
-But for me in the first place are my children.
+But for me, my children are in the first place.

 What was the opening for you in the fashion world?

-What is behind every beautiful picture, dress, even a word is a colossal work.
+What is behind every beautiful picture, dress, or even word there is a colossal work.

 Have you ever been to Baku?